my-LinkedIn/project-euler/README.md

 I just used [Online Factor Compiler](https://www.tutorialspoint.com/execute_factor_online.php) to harness them.
 Feel free to do the same... it's just a `Copy and Paste` away.
 Enjoy!

-I begin now to have a good grasp of what is the [Forth](https://www.tutorialspoint.com/execute_factor_online.php) language is like...
+I begin now to have a good grasp of what the [Forth](https://www.tutorialspoint.com/execute_factor_online.php) language is like...
 I just remember it was cited among others outstanding ones in our Computer Science primer course years ago.

 ## Problem #1